Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Experimental details

-We evaluate these car daytime, spot and falcon monocular metric depth (second-stage) models on their respective test sequences listed in \cref{tab:m3ed_sequences}.
+We evaluate these car daytime, spot and falcon monocular metric depth (second-stage) models on their respective test sequences listed in Tab.~\ref{tab:m3ed_sequences}.
 For all sequences, we evaluate only on depth maps that contain at least 10 valid LiDAR points within a maximum depth of 80 meters, and where the 20 ms window centered on the depth timestamp contains more than 200K events.
 Additionally, we exclude 15\% of the depth samples from the start and end of the falcon sequences, because depth measurements during drone takeoff and landing can be highly erratic.
 After applying these criteria, we obtain 5,387, 4,756, and 2,118 test examples for car, spot and falcon, respectively.
-For all metrics reported in \cref{fig:depth:m3ed}, evaluation is restricted to pixels with valid LiDAR points at depths less than 80 meters.
+For all metrics reported in Fig.~\ref{fig:depth:m3ed}, evaluation is restricted to pixels with valid LiDAR points at depths less than 80 meters.

+Additionally, in Tab.~\ref{tab:depth:m3ed_car_daytime_to_other_robots} we perform a quantitative evaluation of the monocular depth estimation models trained on M3ED car daytime sequences on spot and falcon test sequences.
+A qualitative demonstration of this transfer is shown in Fig.~\ref{fig:robust:car_to_spot_and_falcon}.
+In Tab.~\ref{tab:depth:m3ed_car_daytime_to_other_robots}, similar to our optical flow estimation observations, monocular depth estimation models trained on M3ED car daytime sequences show poor transfer performance on spot and falcon test sequences.
+The reasons pertain to significant differences in the dynamics and depth distributions of the spot, falcon, and car sequences, and scene-specific factors as elaborated in Sec.~\ref{s:robustness}.

-\paragraph{Evaluation on DSEC} For gradient supervision in \cref{fig:depth:dsec}, we use the same stage-1 model trained on car daytime sequences as described in the evaluation details for M3ED.
+\paragraph{Evaluation on DSEC} For gradient supervision in Fig.~\ref{fig:depth:dsec}, we use the same stage-1 model trained on car daytime sequences as described in the evaluation details for M3ED.
 In other words, we do not generate pseudo-labeled depth maps using monocular RGB images for DSEC---stage-1 is not retrained on DSEC pseudo-labels.
 For the second stage of training, or just training for metric disparity from scratch, we use the train split provided in the original DSEC dataset.
-We evaluate our methods on the disparity benchmark on the DSEC website \href{https://dsec.ifi.uzh.ch/uzh/disparity-benchmark}{dsec.ifi.uzh.ch/uzh/disparity-benchmark}.
+We evaluate our methods on the disparity benchmark on the DSEC website \footnote{\url{https://dsec.ifi.uzh.ch/uzh/disparity-benchmark}}.